omnect/iot-client-template-rs/README.md

-# ics-dm-iot-module-rs
+# iot-module-template-rs

-## What is ics-dm-iot-module-rs?
+## What is iot-module-template-rs?
-This `ics-dm-iot-module-rs` repository provides code to develop Rust based [Azure IoT modules](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins) for ICS_DeviceManagement.
+This `iot-module-template-rs` repository provides code to develop Rust based [Azure IoT modules](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins) for ICS_DeviceManagement.
 In comparison to [IoTEdge modules](https://docs.microsoft.com/en-us/azure/iot-edge/module-development?view=iotedge-2020-11) these modules are not containerized and run natively on the device.
 In order to develop C/C++ based IoTEdge modules for ICS_DeviceManagement refer to the [iotedge-module-template](https://github.com/ICS-DeviceManagement/iotedge-module-template) repository.

 ## Template and example code
 The [code](src/main.rs) of this template implements a very simple example which demonstrates the basic skeleton and boilerplate code necessary for initial implementation.
 To be able to easily check for successful module deployment the example uses module-twin functionality to report back all desired properties as reported properties.
 Thus you could define a desired property in the corresponding module-twin (e.g. in Azure portal or via [iot-explorer](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer)) and check if the same property is looped back as reported property afterwards.

 ## Platform integration
-Both of the supported ICS_DeviceManagement targets - [yocto](https://github.com/ICS-DeviceManagement/ics-dm-os) and [simulator](https://github.com/ICS-DeviceManagement/simulator) - integrate the ics-dm-iot-module-rs and serve as an example for device integration.
+Both of the supported ICS_DeviceManagement targets - [yocto](https://github.com/ICS-DeviceManagement/ics-dm-os) and [simulator](https://github.com/ICS-DeviceManagement/simulator) - integrate the iot-module-template-rs and serve as an example for device integration.

 ## Module identity creation in Azure iot-hub
 In order to enable the communication between module and cloud a module identity needs to be created in Azure iot-hub.